Allan J Gold

 Issues of Leased Dwelling.
 An elderly tenant might have problems.
 If on a fixed income, he/she might be hit with an increase of rent, making his/her flat unaffordable.
 A landlord might attempt to evict a lessee.
 Or he/she might want to repossess the dwelling.

 Risk of Living Alone.
 The home of a senior living alone could become a death trap!
 The tragic demise of Gene Hackman is testament to that.
-One simple precaution is to ask a family member/dear friend to make a daily welfare check.
-You could also consider ordering devices: bracelet indicating health issues; Fall Alert Devices for Elderly or so-called panic button.
-Such is a “wearable or portable device, like a key fob, that’s designed to summon help in an emergency situation.”
+One simple precaution is to write a note or inform family members that, if and when, you’re alone, you desire a daily welfare check.
+And it’s your wish when the time comes, to have the following: Bracelet indicating health issues; Fall Alert for Elderly -the so-called ‘panic button.’
+(N.B.
+Such is a “wearable or portable device, like a key fob, that’s designed to summon help in an emergency situation.”)

-Brother-sister fight.
+Brother-sister fight (post parent death).
 I’ve seen complications following the death of a parent, arising from an adult child living at home.
 The problem is that the non-resident siblings want to lease or sell while the in-home adult child wants to stay put.
 And that’s when it hits the fan!
 Most people don’t realize that this can be a potential problem.

 #4 – Funeral expenses, burial plot, etc.

-Your family and friends aren’t mind readers, you know!
+You know, your family and friends aren’t mind readers!
 They don’t know what you want unless you tell them.
-So I recommend that you make final arrangements yourself.
-This includes choices such as burial or cremation, final resting places, and other specific requests related to funeral, burial etc And life insurance over 50 provides a tax-free payment to your loved ones after your death.
-They can use it to pay for expenses.
-Pre-payment is a good idea.
-Inflation could make any of these more expensive.
+By all means, raise the subject and have the ‘talk.’
+And please consider making these final arrangements yourself.
+This includes choices such as burial or cremation, final resting places, and other specific requests related to funeral, burial, etc. Should cost be a factor, be informed that life insurance over 50 provides a tax-free payment after death.
+Your loved ones can use the money to pay for such expenses.
+Prepayment is also a good idea.
+Inflation could increase prices.
 Additionally, inflation erodes the value of our money thusly increasing cost.

 #3 – Senior Entrepreneur

 When starting out on your own, you went after your dreams.
 Just because you’re further along in your career, that’s no reason to change now.
 You still have ideas and goals.
 Take charge.
 You started a company.
 You built the business.
 Figure out how it shall transition.
 Develop an Exit strategy.
 If you have a business and partners, make a partnership agreement.
-The same goes if you have co-shareholders in an incorporated company.
+The same goes if you have co-shareholders in an incorporated corporation.
 Make a shareholders’ agreement.
-There’s another reason for proactive preparation.
-It’s also to avoid messy in-fighting after you’re gone.
+And think about creating a voting trust arrangement.
+Such allows a founder to set the company on a path, pursuing growth and business opportunities, lessening worry about insider restraint.
+All this to say, thinking ahead can help avoid messy in-fighting after you’re gone.

 #2 – Health related documents.

 As we age, it’s likely that many of us shall have health issues.
-Some could adopt a destiny mindset and say “ Que sera, sera…” That means ‘whatever will be, will be’.
+Some could adopt a destiny mindset and say “ Que sera, sera…” That means ‘whatever will be, will be.’
 Others could take a ‘wait and see’ attitude.
 Of course, something might happen and it could then be too late.
-That ‘s a risk this person is ready to take.
-Or you might make an Advance medical directive; power of attorney (POA) in the event of incapacity/Protection Mandate/Mandate in the event of incapacity (Quebec); Do-not-resuscitate (DNR) order; Living Will; etc. Indeed, this is the means of having your say when you cannot speak for yourself!
+Some of you might chance it.
+Others might not want to take that risk.
+They could make an Advance medical directive – also known as a power of attorney (POA) in the event of incapacity.In Quebec, that’s a Protection Mandate/Mandate in the event of incapacity.
+They could put in place a ‘Do-not-resuscitate’ (DNR) order.
+Indeed, such are the means of having your say when you cannot speak for yourself!

 #1 – Estate Documents.